Guides

 What Is a Bust?

-• Your score reaches exactly 1 (impossible to finish — the lowest double is D1 which equals 2)
+• Your score lands on exactly 1 — impossible to finish because the lowest double is 2 (D1)

-• Your score reaches exactly zero but your last dart wasn't a double
+• Your score hits zero but your last dart wasn't a double — so close, yet so far

-Always try to leave yourself an even number after your turn.
-Even numbers can always be checked out on a double.
-Leaving an odd number means you need to hit a single first to get back to an even number.
+Always try to leave yourself on an even number.
+Even numbers can always be finished with a double.
+If you leave an odd number, you need to hit a single first to get back to even — that's an extra dart wasted.
+Plan your scoring throws so you land on something you can actually finish.

 How to Play 301